tristan3214/all_phot/README.md

         python all_phot.py parameterFile.txt

+# Example
+The example file holds the all_phot program and files so that the user can get a feel for the use of allphot or for debugging purposes.
+Know that this example has been successfully run on the UW lab computers using Ureka.

+The most important files to look at are the param_file_description.txt, parmaterFile.txt, and parameterFile2.txt.
+There is only a small difference between parameterFile.txt and parameterFile2.txt.
+In parameterFile.txt I specify a value for everything reflecting the number of root strings; that is parameters like high clip and low clip are given an argument for each batch of images whereas I could have only given one.
+Conversely, in parameterFile2.txt I specify only one value for arguments like high clip and low clip to illustrate the usage in both.
+This feature is outlined in the above directions well as the param_file_description.txt.

+Download the example directory and start testing.
+The only argument in the parameter file to change to get it running right away is the directory path to the images.

 #Common Problems
 There are no major bugs to be seen, and the way the program is setup is so that the user only has to edit one file.
 This redirects any worry for the user from having to edit the .py files directly like in the past with easy_phot.py; that is a volatile task and can lead to user error.
 As long as the user follows the directions and runs through the example for extra help they should be successful in correctly running the program.